napsugark/nyc_taxi_fare_prediction/README.md

 - Passenger count
 - And other engineered features

-I use open datasets such as the https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction/data.
+I used open datasets such as the https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction/data.

 ## 📦 Project Structure
 nyc_tfp/